Centers of Distinction: Origins and Future

 (2005 Strategic Plan)

 In the 2005-2006 academic year, faculty were invited by the Vice President and Academic Dean to draft proposals for the creation of Centers of Excellence.
 These were vetted by Hiram's Academic Program Committee (APC), who were charged with making recommendations to the President.
 Proposals were evaluated according to their ability to advance our areas of distinctiveness, as well as their power to drive compelling messaging of their relevance and appeal to both prospective students and external organizations and individuals.
 Our Vice Presidents of Institutional Advancement and Enrollment Management served as consultants to APC to help evaluate the recruitment and advancement potential of proposed entities.
-In 2006, the administration formally established 6 Centers of Excellence, three of which had prior histories as organizational units on campus, and three which were novel.
-In 2010, we added a seventh.
+In 2006, the administration formally established six Centers of Excellence, three of which had prior histories as organizational units on campus, and three which were novel.

 In 2010, the College initiated development of a new strategic plan, Firmly Rooted in the Future, which reaffirmed Hiram's commitment to Centers of Distinction, and challenges us to seek to further integrate them into the educational experiences of our students.